Egira Station: Lines

 Egira Station is a station on the Hashima Line and the Takehana Line, and is located 10.3 kilometers from the terminus of the Takehana Line at Kasamatsu.

 Station layout

 Egira Station has one ground-level side platform serving a single bi-directional track.

-Adjacent stations

 History

 Egira Station opened on April 1, 1929.
-The station was closed in 1943, and was not reopened until December 11, 1982.
+The station was closed in 1943 and was not reopened until December 11, 1982.